 “Umar, please come here, I am scared,” Edward said and before I could move, I heard the door opening.
 I lit the lantern and saw totem on the ground, and the door a little open.
 I was still chanting and moving slowly towards the door.
 Before I could make it, someone grabbed my foot.
 When I looked down it was Azan.

 “It is waiting outside to kill us don’t go.”
 He said and then started crying again, “Don’t go… don’t go…”

 I put the lantern down and Edward caught Azan’s legs.
 I caught his hands and started reciting whatever came to my mind and then blowing on his body.
 Suddenly the door started crashing; open and close.
 Seeing Azan’s eyes, I was now at my edge.
 I was so afraid that I didn’t know what I was saying.
-My whole body was trembling and I started to stutter.
+My whole body was trembling with fear and I started to stutter.